ZornsLemma/py8dis/README.md

 When disassembling the byte at `addr`, use the string `s` instead of the literal value of that byte.
 Note that `addr` is the address of the byte itself, not the address of the instruction whose operand it is. `addr` might not even be part of an instruction; it might be data of some kind.

 Example: `lda #$30` could be replaced with `lda #>screen_address`.

+Alternatively, if s is a dictionary, then use it to substitute a constant or expression in place of the byte at `addr`.

 :pencil:`expr_label(addr, s)`